sevanescence/java-backend/README.md

 java -jar javabackend.jar [port=%number%] [client=%path%] [cors=%string%]

   port=%number%        Server port.
 Note that this port will not
-   default: 3000       default to 443 on an HTTPS connection.
+                       default to 443 on an HTTPS connection.

   client=%path%        Absolute path of your client folder.
-   default: "/"        All requests made from the home page
-                       at the default endpoint will be
+                       All requests made from the home page at the default endpoint will be
                        redirected to this path.
 If your
                        backend and client folder are in the